Join the RHS today and support our charitable work

 Foxes are common in urban areas where they can damage plants and can sometimes be considered a nuisance in gardens.

 The European red fox is a scavenger and predator.
 It can have a very wide ranging diet, which may include birds and small mammals, as well as creatures such as earthworms and insects, including chafer grubs.
 They also eat fruits and scavenge discarded food.

 How to tell if a fox has been active in your garden;

-Additional information on living with foxes from the RSPCA
+Information on living with foxes can be downloaded from the RSPCA